shareeep/campusG/TO-DO.md

 ✅ Timer Service API endpoints
 ✅ Notification Service API endpoints
 ✅ Updated database models for all services
-✅ Kafka integration for all services
+✅ Kafka integration for all services (CURRENTLY ON HOLD - Do not modify Kafka code at this time) ✅ Fixed asynchronous code issues in Order Service API and Saga implementation (see CHANGELOG_21_March.md)

 ## What Still Needs To Be Completed